noar12/ParagliderFlightLog/README.md

 If an installation of `igc.xc.score` (https://github.com/mmomtchev/igc-xc-score) is available the score of the flight will be add.

-By clicking on `SHOW FLIGHT ON MAP` you can open a dialog with the flight represented on a map using open street map tile and leaflet.
+When you click on a flight, its information are displayed on the right (or bellow the grid if you are on a small screen).
+From this information card you can add photos and create a sharable copy of the flight

 By right clicking on a flight you can remove it or change its details.